The latter is not an unusual cloud formation.

 The Lowes never applied for a building permit, according to the town staff.
 They point out several other ordinance violations, including one limiting the height of fences on residential property to 6 feet.

 The Lowes did not return a call seeking comment Friday afternoon, but in an Aug.
 23 letter to the Alamo Springs Homeowners Association, they requested that they be allowed to keep their park.
-"We are not making this Application for profit or personal gain -- our sole intent is to provide a safe playing area for our children, our friends, and our neighbors," they wrote.

 In a separate letter to the town, signed by both the couple and their attorney, the Lowes say they built the ballpark to address Danville's shortage of available practice fields for children.